jseusx/FlashPoint/README.md

 - CSS

 # How to setup:
-Using vscode, download the folder titled "serving-web-content".
+Using vscode, download the folder titled "serving-web-content."
 This will be the folder you will open in vscode, it will look similar to this once opened up: <br>
 ![Image of sidebar from VSCODE](/page_images/vscode_serving.png) <br>
 From here, you will want to download all the springboot extensions, specifically the **Spring Boot Extension Pack**.
 You will also need Gradle or any other build system you prefer to run with Spring. <br>
-Once that is all setup, you may start the project from the "Spring Boot Dashboard".
+Once that is all setup, you may start the project from the "Spring Boot Dashboard."
 On startup, you may navigate to: **http://localhost:8080**

 # What can you do?
 ## Login